kaw393939/eaikw/PROJECT_STATUS.md

 ## 📊 Project Overview

-Job Club is an AI-powered career accelerator platform for NJIT students.
-This document provides a high-level overview of the project status across all phases.
+Job Club is an AI-powered career accelerator platform for NJIT students with a clear mission: **Turn students into career-ready AI professionals with a guided, automated onboarding experience.** This document provides a high-level overview of the project status and how each phase contributes to this mission.

 ## 🏗️ Architecture Overview